cxandlj/cx-app-slint/README.md

 # cx-app-slint
-The clipboard management applicant developed using slint
+The clipboard management application developed using slint

-Listen to the clipboard at the following website https://blog.csdn.net/qq_41221596/article/details/130142776
+Listen to the clipboard refer to the following website https://blog.csdn.net/qq_41221596/article/details/130142776